Distinguishing threshold for some graph operations

 The concept is not new and dates back to 1970s, when Babai considered it for the first time~\cite{Babai1977}.
 However, after appearance of~\cite{albertson1996symmetry} by Albertson and Collins in 1996, the concept captured a lot of interests and large number of novel methods and results were introduced to the community.
 Here we only mention those that are related to our results.

-Collins and Trenk \cite{Collins2006}, and independently Klav\v{z}ar, Wong and Zhu \cite{klavzar2006}, showed that $D(G) \leq \Delta + 1$, where $\Delta$ is the maximum degree of a connected graph $G$.
-Moreover, the inequality turns into equality if and only if $G$ is either the complete graph~$K_\Delta$, the complete bipartite graph~$K_{\Delta,\Delta}$ or the cycle of length~5.

-A big portion of results in the literature is about product graphs.
-For example, the hypercubes $Q_k$, for $k\geq 4$, which are the Cartesian powers of $P_2$, are shown to be 2-distinguishable by Bogstad and Cowen~\cite{Bogstad2004}.
-Imrich and Klav{\v{z}}ar in \cite{Imrich2006CartPower} generalized this result by showing that, except for some small graphs, the distinguishing number of any Cartesian power of a connected graph is~2.
-Moreover, the Cartesian products of relatively prime graphs, whose sizes are close to each other, are shown to be distinguishable by a small number of colors by Imrich, Jerebic and Klav\v{z}ar \cite{Imrich2008CartComp}.
-Furthermore, Estaji et al. in \cite{Estaji} showed that two colors is enough to distinguish $G\square H$, for every pair of connected graphs $G$ and $H$, with $|H| \leq |G| < 2^{|H|} - |H|$, where $|X|$ is the number of vertices of the graph $X$.
+Many results in the literature is about product graphs.
+For example, 2-distinguishability of the hypercubes $Q_k$, for $k\geq 4$, is shown by Bogstad and Cowen~\cite{Bogstad2004} while Imrich and Klav{\v{z}}ar in \cite{Imrich2006CartPower} generalized it by showing that the distinguishing number of any Cartesian power of a connected graph is~2 with some very few exceptions.
+Moreover, the Cartesian products of relatively prime graphs $G$ and $H$, whose sizes are close to each other, are shown to be distinguishable by a small number of colors by Imrich, Jerebic and Klav\v{z}ar \cite{Imrich2008CartComp}, while Estaji et al. in \cite{Estaji} demonstrate how close these sizes must be to have $D(G\square H)=2$.